 Accepting an offer is not legally binding.
 So, if you need any help making this decision, change your mind, or if you wish to try for a higher offer.
-Please do not hesitate to contact your Zump advisor.
+Please do not hesitate to contact your Zump assistant.
 Or if you’re using an agent they will handle this process for you.

 When accepting an offer don’t just look at the price, think about the buyer.
 If a buyer has a large chain it can make the process more difficult and risky than someone who has no chain.
 Do they have their mortgage in principle and deposit ready?
 There is a lot more to consider than just the offer itself.

 Receiving offers can be overwhelming and there’s a lot to consider when deciding which is right for you.
 The price, timeline, chain, and personal circumstances all need to be reviewed carefully.
 We are happy to answer any questions and give you guidance when it is needed.

 7. Negotiate contracts

 Once you have selected an offer the negotiations will begin.
 Between you and the buyer you will decide the following: